 CBD vs Opioids

-CBD (Cannabidiol) is one of hundreds of cannabinoids found naturally in the cannabis plant.
+CBD (Cannabidiol) is one of the hundreds of cannabinoids found naturally in the cannabis plant.
 The most commonly known cannabinoids are CBD and THC, which both have potential pain relieving qualities.
 CBD is one of the non-psychoactive therapeutic components of cannabis and does not produce a high.

 CBD works by stimulating the production of cannabinoids in your endocannabinoid system (ECS) which is responsible for appetite, mood, memory and pain reactions.